NWU contract advice is confidential and available free to union members in good standing.

 You may choose to have your entire contract reviewed, or to ask questions about specific provisions.
 The union has advisors for journalism, book, collaboration, work-for-hire, academic, agent, and other types of contracts.

-Before asking for a contract advisor, look for answers the union’s model contracts and contract guides on the Contract Resources page in the members-only section.
+Before you see a contract advisor, you may want to look for answers in the union’s model contracts and contract guides on the Contract Resources page in the members-only section.

 You can often save yourself some time that way and you’ll have learned things that will advance your career.

 Magazine, newspaper and website contracts are often short and simple, so you can probably have all of your questions answered in one or two emails.
 It’s a good idea to email your contract to your advisor so he or she can look it over and make suggestions.

 Book contracts tend to be long and are often complicated.
-Please read the union’s Guide to Book Contracts before asking for a review.
+Please read the union’s Guide to Book Contracts.
 (If you have trouble downloading it, email email@example.com and we’ll send one out.)
 A book contract advisor will almost certainly want to look over your contract.

 Work-for-hire contracts vary in complexity.
 You can read the Guide to Work-For-Hire Contracts, Tips for a Better Work-for-Hire Contract, and the BizTech Contracts Glossary before requesting an advisor.